arief25ramadhan/vehicle-tracking-counting/README.md

 **Functionality:**
 - **Object Detection (YOLOv8):** YOLOv8 is used to detect vehicles in each frame of the input video stream.
-- **Tracking (SORT and DeepSORT):** After detection, SORT or DeepSORT algorithm is employed to assign unique IDs to each detected vehicle and track them across frames.
+- **Tracking (SORT and DeepSORT):** After detection, DeepSORT algorithm is employed to assign unique IDs to each detected vehicle and track them across frames.
 - **Visualization:** The tracked vehicles can be visualized using bounding boxes and unique IDs on the video frames.

 **Example Code:**